flexycode/flexycode/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1774872/screenshots/5477893/tachyon-2-dr.gif">

 # 💫 About Me:
+💎 Welcome to my GitHub Profile 💎

 🔭 I’m currently studying on Artificial Intelligence, Machine Learning, Quantum Technology and Biology<br>
 📓 I am currently a second-year student pursuing a BS in Computer Science with a specialization in Machine Learning at National University.<br>
+📓 I'm planning to take a Master Degree for Artificial Intelligence or BioInformatics by the year of 2027 <br>
 🧠 In addition to my studies at National University, I am also enrolled in the "CS50’s<br>
 🧠 Introduction to Artificial Intelligence with Python" course at Harvard University.<br>
 🧊 I have accumulated 8 years of experience as a Software Engineer and Blockchain Developer, starting from 2018.<br>